jhpyle/docassemble/_docs/recipes.md

 provide an interview that can ask questions to define arbitrary variables that are referenced in a document.

-{% include demo-side-by-side.html demo="universal-document.yml" %}
+{% include demo-side-by-side.html demo="universal-document" %}

 [catchall questions]: {{ site.baseurl }}/docs/fields.html#catchall
 [action]: {{ site.baseurl }}/docs/functions.html#actions